-Urban Planner Jobs for OPT Students
+OPT Urban Planner Jobs

 Urban Planner roles qualify as specialty occupations under OPT, typically requiring a degree in urban planning, public policy, or a related field.
 Most positions sit inside local government agencies or consulting firms that understand work authorization.
-Your 12-month OPT window is enough to complete a meaningful project cycle and demonstrate value before transitioning to H-1B sponsorship.
+Your 12-month OPT window is enough to complete a meaningful project cycle and demonstrate value before transitioning to H-1B visa sponsorship.

-See All Urban Planner Jobs
+Find OPT Urban Planner Jobs

 Overview